aboutcoders/process-control/README.md

 ## The PcntlController

-The is one implementation of the interface that listens to PCNTL events in order to determine whether to exit a process.
+The [PcntlController](./src/PcntlController.php) listens to PCNTL events in order to determine whether to exit a process.

 ```php
     $stopsignals = array(SIGTERM);